 Although the Web Interface displays only those operations that a user can perform, sometimes you still need to hide certain functionality from the UI.
 For example, when working with multiple AD objects, the Web Interface doesn't check whether a user can perform an operation on each object, and displays all available operations.
 Or, you may just want to simplify the user interface by removing unnecessary features that may distract or confuse users.

 Adaxes enables you to allow or disallow any operation in the Web Interface.
 You can make certain operations unavailable only for specific AD object views or grids, specify whether an operation should be located in the 'Other' menu, hide specific Custom Commands, etc.

-For more details, see tutorial: Disallow Certain Operations on Active Directory Objects
+For more details, see tutorial: Disable Operations on Active Directory Objects

 Very often it is essential to abstract non-technical users away from all those technical details related to the Active Directory configuration and structure.
 For example, it is not necessary for a Help Desk operator to know in which OU a new user should be created, or to which group a user should be added to gain access to certain resources.
 Users require a one-click interface that allows them to perform their tasks in the minimum steps possible.